tldr-pages/tldr/pages/common/cargo-generate-lockfile.md

 `cargo generate-lockfile --locked`

-- Prevent the Cargo from attempting to access the network to determine if it out-of-date:
+- Prevent Cargo from attempting to access the network to determine if it out-of-date:

 `cargo generate-lockfile --frozen`